User's Guide to the Lick 36" Refracting Telescope

 Visitor Safety

-The principle safety concerns for public visitors are tripping, falling, or getting crushed.
+The principal safety concerns for public visitors are tripping, falling, or getting crushed.
 Most visitors are not used to working in the dark with minimal lighting.
-This in conjunction with low railing heights, ladders, and steep staircases necessitate a thorough safety talk prior to observing.
+This, in conjunction with low railing heights, ladders, and steep staircases, necessitates a thorough safety talk prior to observing and/or volunteer docents to alert visitors to the dangers and prevent accidents.

 Astronomer Safety

-As with the public the astronomer(s) using the telescope need to be aware of the physical dangers of working in a dome at night.
-With operating the 36" there are a couple more safety issues.
-First, always check in with the Shane Techs before operating so that they know you are there.
-Second, always have a radio on your person while using the telescope.
+As with the public, the astronomers using the telescope need to be aware of the physical dangers of working in a dome at night.
+When operating the 36", there are a more safety issues than when using a modern telescope.
+Always check in with the Shane Telescope Operator before observing so that they know you are there.
+It is highly recommended to always have an observatory radio/walkie-talkie on your person while using the telescope.

-• Use the tangent arms to move the star if you can see it in the field
+• Use the fine motion control paddle to move the star if you can see it in the field of view of the eyepiece.

 The final safety issue to be aware of is the use of ladders.
 Many objects are not accessible without them.
-The big wood ladder requires help to move the telescope while standing on it and when you use the smaller ladders you should have a spotter whenever possible.
+The big wooden ladder requires an assistant if one wants to move the telescope while standing on it.
+When using the smaller ladders, one should have a spotter whenever possible.

 Telescope/Instrument Safety

-There are a few principle concerns with keeping the 36" safe.
+There are a few principal concerns with keeping the 36" safe.
 This list is here only as a reminder and should be covered during a checkout.
-The big ones are:
+The main ones are:

 • Collisions